minkezhang/recipes/mains/steamed_pork_with_rice.md

 ### Rice

-1. Toast rice with spices for 4 - 5min over medium heat with spices until light brown.
+1. Toast rice with spices for 4 - 5min over medium heat until light brown.
 1. Grind in a spice mixer until right consistency.
 1. Add > 1/2c water and let sit for 15 - 30min.
 Rice mixture should be moist and
    saturated with water.